Ipoh’s famous chicken rice – otherwise known as Ipoh taugeh chicken rice, should be on every foodie’s list of Ipoh food to try!

 While you’re here, you ought to try their char siew too!
 Or fish ball curry noodles!

-The common verdict among locals is that it the chicken rice has been tuned to Singaporean taste buds – sweeter than what you would normally find in Ipoh.
+The common verdict among locals is that the food is pricey.
+And the chicken rice has been tuned to Singaporean taste buds – sweeter than what you would normally find in Ipoh.

 But it’s still worth checking out if it’s not a peak business day for them!